 The following are useful links to resources available to youth who want to enhance their academic standing, and who are planning to pursue post-secondary education.
-Other useful links are provided on employment, health, social services provided both by non-profit organizations and government agencies.
+Other useful links are provided on employment, heath, social services proved by both non-profit groups and government agencies.
 Please contact us with your suggestions or comments on how we can improve this resource page to help you better.

 The following are services available in the community at no financial cost.

 Funding for Post-secondary Education - Links to scholarship, bursaries and grants